mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

 # Quickstart

-<p class="description">Learn the fundamentals of building with Toolpad by creating and deploying a simple application.</p>
+<p class="description">Learn the fundamentals of building with Toolpad by creating a small application.</p>

-This guide will walk you through the process of creating a basic Toolpad application.
+This guide will walk you through the process of creating a small Toolpad application.
 You'll use the MUI X DataGrid component to display a list of dog breeds from the [Dog API](https://dog.ceo/dog-api).
-When you click on the name of a breed, its photo will be displayed using the Material UI Image component.
+When you click on the name of a breed, a random photo of the breed will be displayed using the Material UI Image component.

 ## Purpose